Staypuff/GCDProject/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions."

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 "The set of variables that were estimated from these signals" which are included in the updated data set are:

 Mean(): Mean value
-Std(): Standard deviation.
+Std(): Standard deviation

 "Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:"

 GravityMean
 tBodyAccMean
 tBodyAccJerkMean
 tBodyGyroMean
 tBodyGyroJerkMean

 "The complete list of variables of each feature vector is available in 'features.txt'" included with the data from the data URL listed in the README.